Pandinosaurus/viz-dnn-blobs-ocv/README.md

 ## Purpose :
 An easy way to visualize the output blobs of each layer of a Deep Convolutional Neural Network with OpenCV.(https://github.com/opencv/opencv).
-This is an update of the last visualizeDnnBlobs (https://github.com/Pandinosaurus/visualizeDnnBlobs) since a currated imagesFromBlob method is now integrated to the dnn module of OpenCV.

 ## What :
 The dnn::imagesFromBlob method from the dnn module in OpenCV allows you to retrieve the images contained in a blob so that you can use them with OpenCV like you have the habit to do.